 How Do Use Cases Help in Project Management

 Project managers are commonly known to implement use cases in their projects.
-This is because use cases help them in more than one way to fulfill their roles and responsibilities in a project and meet customer expectations.
+This is because it helps them in more than one way to fulfill their roles and responsibilities in a project and meet customer expectations.

 Below are several key advantages of implementing a use case when managing a project: